Darsh15002/Rock-Vs-Mine-Prediction-Using-Sonar-Data/README.md

 Apart from this I would also recommend to download Anaconda which contains all the pre-packaged Python Libraries and all the other necessary software such as Jupiter Notebook.
 I have built this entire project in Jupiter Notebook.

+# Code

+The entire code is provided in one file

+Apart from this I have also uploaded a PDF of my Jupiter Notebook File in this Repository for a quick reference.

+# Evaluation Metrics

+In this project I have used the Accuracy Score as the evaluation score.
+Accuracy Score is an evaluation metrics used in the area of Machine Learning Projects used mainly to evaluate the accuracy of the classification model.
+It is basically the fraction of prediction that the model used in the project got right.
+Good Accuracy Score in the area of Machine Learning is subjective.
+However, in general any score greater than 70% is considered as the great model performance.

+In my project:

+Accuracy Score on Training Data is 83.42%

+Accuracy Score on Test Data is 76.19%